C0deWithBeer/Mini-Quiz/README.md

        answer VARCHAR(255)
    );
    ```
-4. Update your MySQL credentials if needed in `DBConnection.java`.
+4. Update your MySQL credentials if needed in `database.properties`.

 ## How to Run